ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 For more information about our _DataLoader_ implementation head over to our _DataLoader_ [GitHub repository](https://github.com/ChilliCream/greendonut).

 As a side note, you are not bound to our _DataLoader_ implementation.
 If you want to create your own implementation of _DataLoaders_ or if you already have a _DataLoader_ implementation then you can hook this up to our execution engine as well.
-I will explain this in the _DataLoader_ documentation once I have finalised it.
+I will explain this in the _DataLoader_ documentation once I have finalized it.

 ## Custom Context Objects